The War Prayer: Works based on the short story

 The 1981 PBS filmed version of Twain's "A Private History of a Campaign That Failed" contains "The War Prayer" as an epilogue, which takes place during the Spanish–American War.
 Edward Herrmann played the Stranger, as well as the innocent man who had been killed accidentally by the boys years before in the American Civil War, thus lending a supernatural air to the Stranger's origins.

-In 1996, Melvin Belli recited the oratory to David Woodard's brass fanfare setting of "The War Prayer" at Old First Church in San Francisco.

 In 2006, the short film, War Prayer (2005), won the Best Director Award at the Beverly Hills Film Festival.
 Harold Cronk directed the film and adapted the screenplay from Twain's "The War Prayer".

 In April 2007, a ten-minute, short film adaptation, entitled The War Prayer, was released by Lyceum Films.
 Written by Marco Sanchez and directed by Michael Goorjian, the adaptation starred Jeremy Sisto as "The Stranger" and Tim Sullivan as "The Preacher".

 That same year, the journalist and Washington Monthly president Markos Kounalakis directed and produced an animated short film based on Twain's piece, also entitled The War Prayer.
 Narrated by Peter Coyote, it starred Lawrence Ferlinghetti as the Minister and Eric Bauersfeld as the Stranger.

+In 2023, an illustrated book, entitled Mark Twain's War Prayer, was released.
+Illustrated by Seymour Chwast and including abridged words by Mark Twain regarding "The Lowest Animal".